 Q. How can I pay for my tags?

 A. Acceptable forms of payment are cash, check, money order, and cashier's check.
-Credit cards may be used only through www.kswebtags.org.
+Credit cards may only be used on-line at https://iKan.ks.gov.

 Q. Where can I go to renew my handicapped placard?
 Where do I mail it?